rafaelpernil2/StatefulPromises/README.md

   * Independent [done](#donecallbackresponse-t-t) and [catch](#catchcallbackerror-any-any) callbacks.
   * Access to custom promise status at any time with [observeStatus](#observestatusnameorcustompromise-string--icustompromiseunknown).

 * Automated Test Suite: 72 automated tests ensure each commit works as intended through [Github Actions](https://github.com/rafaelpernil2/StatefulPromises/actions).
-Feel free to run the tests locally by executing `npm run test`
+Feel free to run the tests locally by executing `npm run test`.

 * Full type safety: Generic methods and interfaces like [ICustomPromise\<T\>](#icustompromiset) to type your Promises accordingly.